Kinkaku-ji (Golden Pavillion): A Symbol of Buddhist, Samurai, and Courtly Power

 The Strategic Approach to Unify the Southern and Northern Courts

 Despite the shogunate’s existence, it was far from monolithic, as power struggles persisted among various factions.
 While some forces aligned with the Southern Court, others lent their support to the Northern Court.
 Consequently, the battles remained unresolved for nearly four decades.
 Recognizing the necessity to quell domestic unrest, Yoshimitsu believed eliminating the Southern Court was the key.
-Nevertheless, prior peace endeavors had encountered persistent challenges in the mountainous region of Yoshino, which housed the imperial palace of the Southern Court.
+Nevertheless, any attempt to confront or reconcile with the Southern Court proved exceedingly difficult, as it was entrenched in the mountainous stronghold of Yoshino, where its imperial palace was located.

 The Sense of the World Yoshimitsu Reached